Same-sex adoption: Legal status

-In Italy step-child adoption is not legal and can only be recognized by court order under very limited circumstances.
+In Italy step-child adoption can only be recognized by court order since 2016.

 Africa

 South Africa

 South Africa is the only African country to allow joint adoption by same-sex couples.
-The 2002 decision of the Constitutional Court in the case of Du Toit v Minister of Welfare and Population Development amended the Child Care Act, 1983 to allow both joint adoption and stepparent adoption by "permanent same-sex life partners".
-The Child Care Act has since been replaced by the Children's Act, 2005, which allows joint adoption by "partners in a permanent domestic life-partnership", whether same- or opposite-sex, and stepparent adoption by a person who is the "permanent domestic life-partner" of the child's current parent.
+The 2002 decision of the Constitutional Court in the case of Du Toit v Minister of Welfare and Population Development amended the Child Care Act, 1983 to allow both joint adoption and step-parent adoption by "permanent same-sex life partners".
+The Child Care Act has since been replaced by the Children's Act, 2005, which allows joint adoption by "partners in a permanent domestic life-partnership", whether same- or opposite-sex, and step-parent adoption by a person who is the "permanent domestic life-partner" of the child's current parent.
 Same-sex marriage has been legal since 2006, and is equivalent to opposite-sex marriage for all purposes, including adoption.

 Americas

 Argentina

 Argentina allows adoption by same and different-sex marriages, and even by single people, since 2010.
-The law makes no difference in the requeriments for adoption for any of these.
+The law makes no difference in the requirements for adoption for any of these.